sdclibbery/Esp32DmxSpiController/README.md

 0. Fade: Whatever is currently showing, fade it down through the palette.
 Control does nothing, smooth is fade time.
  ??? control should set target palette position, and it fades to that?
 1. Scroll: Scroll whatever is currently showing.
 Control does nothing, smooth is scroll pos.
+2. Fizzle: Whatever is currently showing, fizzle it down through the palette.
+Control does nothing, smooth is fizzle time.
+ ??? control should set target palette position, and it fades to that?

 ### Full strip
 10. Solid: Blend entire strip through the palette based on control, smoothing applies a curved palette profile